-Deferred tax is recognized on temporary differences between the carrying amounts of assets and liabilities in the amended and restated consolidated financial statements and the corresponding tax bases used in the computation of taxable profit.
+Deferred tax is recognized on temporary differences between the carrying amounts of assets and liabilities in the consolidated financial statements and the corresponding tax bases used in the computation of taxable profit.
 Deferred tax liabilities are generally recognized for all taxable temporary differences.
 Deferred tax assets are generally recognized for all deductible temporary differences to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilised.
 Such deferred tax assets and liabilities are not recognized if the temporary difference arises from goodwill or from the initial recognition (other than in a business combination) of other assets and liabilities in a transaction that affects neither the taxable profit nor the accounting profit.
+In addition, deferred tax liabilities are not recognised if the temporary difference arises from the initial recognised if the temporary difference arises and liabilities in a transaction that affects neither the taxable profit nor the accounting profit.
+In addition, deferred tax liabilities are not recognised if the temporary difference arises from the initial recognised if the temporary difference arises from the initial recognised if the temporary difference arises and liabilities in a transaction that affects neither the taxable profit nor the accounting profit.
 In addition, deferred tax liabilities are not recognised if the temporary difference arises from the initial recognition of goodwill.